w3woody/OCTools/README.md

 not thread safe, meaning one instance of a class cannot be accessed by multiple threads at the same time.)

+## Using with Xcode

+(TODO: Insert instructions on how to build and incorporate into Xcode.)

 ## License

 Licensed under the open-source BSD license: